-Cabinet has agreed a broad governance model for the CAPs, with key features highlighted below; detailed arrangements will now be developed through a co-design process with CAP stakeholders:
+Cabinet has agreed a broad governance model for the CAPs, with key features highlighted below:

 - CAPs will be local forums operating as partnerships - Membership will comprise the Cornwall Councillors and representatives of Town & Parish Councils in each CAP area, working with other partners.
 Liaison is taking place with the Police, health and voluntary & community sector to ensure effective links with the CAPs.
-CAPs will be able to invite partners to be co-opted members, and/or invite them to participate according to the issues in question. - It is envisaged each CAP will meet 6 times a year.
+CAPs will be able to invite partners to be co-opted members, and/or invite them to participate according to the issues in question. - It is envisaged each CAP will meet at least 4 times a year.
 Meetings will be open to the public, with special open forums for Community Action Plan priority setting and progress. - Cabinet Members will be linked to the CAPs, to help strengthen connectivity between Cornwall Council and the CAPs.
-Council Leadership Team representatives will also be linked to each CAP. - A mechanism will be developed for CAPs to jointly request Cornwall Council's Overview & Scrutiny Committees to consider carrying out scrutiny of common issues across several CAP areas. - The CAPs will link in with Annual Conversations with specific client groups, including the Annual Conversation with Children and Young People, facilitating support for the children's rights agenda. - A key part of the co-design process will be to ensure the detailed arrangements facilitate effective engagement with communities, and that business is manageable and sustainable for all partners.
+Council Leadership Team representatives will also be linked to each CAP. - A mechanism will be developed for CAPs to jointly request Cornwall Council's Overview & Scrutiny Committees to consider carrying out scrutiny of common issues across several CAP areas. - The CAPs will link in with Annual Conversations with specific client groups, including the Annual Conversation with Children and Young People, facilitating support for the children's rights agenda. - A key aim is to ensure the CAP arrangements facilitate effective engagement with communities, and that business is manageable and sustainable for all partners.